tsangma/fundamentals_return/README.md

-Repository for analysis on the effect of fundamentals on the returns of equities.
+Repository for a model on the effect of fundamentals on the returns of equities.

 All data is from the core equities bundle by Sharadar https://data.nasdaq.com/databases/SFA.